aavotins/HiQBioDiv_EGVs/docs/06-EGVs.md

 We used a slightly different approach with diversity metrics.
 First, we calculated Shanon's diversity index at 25 ha raster grid cells, as there was nearly no variability of landscape classes at 1 ha grid cells.
-Next, we calculated arithmetic mean as zonal statictics value (using the "sparse" mode with `egvtools::radius_function()`), but we did not create this EGV at the analysis cells scale.
+Next, we calculated arithmetic mean as zonal statictics value (using the "sparse" mode with the workflow `egvtools::radius_function()`), but we did not create this EGV at the analysis cells scale.